SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter2.md

-# Part 1, chapter 2, what is knowledge? - the value of knowledge
+# Chapter 2 - the value of knowledge

 ## Why care about knowledge?